 3. A Map and Compass

 These days, many people use their phones as GPS devices in order to know where they are and where they want to go.
 Apps like GAIA make it easy to download a topographic map before a trip and navigate along the way.
 However, having a physical map is always the best option in order to ensure proper route finding.
-Eric Haskell, the lead backcountry touring guide and Avy instructor for Steamboat Powdercats, says that a map and compass (and the knowledge regarding how to use it) is the #1 thing he wants to have with him in the backcountry.
-He states, “A map will tell you where avalanche terrain exists, the best way to get from point A to point B, [and] allows others to find you in an emergency.”
 Some people look at map reading as a dying art, but the truth is that it can be your best friend when safety is your priority.
 (Plus, maps can be super interesting and a lot of fun to “nerd-out” about!)
 If you are unfamiliar with reading maps, then going with a guide into the backcountry is a great alternative!
-Steamboat Powdercats takes participants up on Buffalo Pass every day during the winter to enjoy luscious laps of powder using a snowcat as transportation.
+Steamboat Powdercats, local snowcat and human-powered backcountry skiing and snowboarding tour operator, takes participants up on Buffalo Pass every day during the winter to enjoy luscious laps of powder using a snowcat as transportation.

 There is nothing more satisfying than rewarding yourself with a Snickers bar (or two) at the top of a hike before you rip it down the mountain.
 Keeping your body fueled is an essential part of skinning because the cold weather combined with prolonged aerobic exercise can rapidly deplete your energy.
 Plus, I don’t know about you, but I cannot function when I am hangry (hungry+angry).
 Therefore, I always keep some yummy, high calorie treats in my pack.
 Being a local of Steamboat Springs, I am a loyal consumer of all Honey Stinger products.
 Check out their organic chocolate waffles and fruit-flavored energy chews.
 They are to die for.
 It is also a good idea to keep one or two things in your pack that you won’t be tempted to eat while skiing (like a hefty energy bar).
 You can use this as an emergency food if you get stuck in the woods for whatever reason.